goenningerbt/bestla/readme.md

 BESTLA follows these rules of precedence:

 1. If an environment variable is defined for the configuration key, then the value of this environment variable is taken as the configuration value.
-This returns two values: value, :env .
+This returns two values: value, `:env` .

-2. If CONSUL is configured as a configuration value store and there is an entry for the configuration key, then the stored value for the key is taken as the configuration value.
-This returns two values: value, :consul .
+2. If `consul` is configured as a configuration value store and there is an entry for the configuration key, then the stored value for the key is taken as the configuration value.
+This returns two values: value, `:consul` .

 3. If a config file is set as the configuration store and the configuration key is found in the config file, then the value for the key is taken as the configuration value.
-This returns two values: value, :file .
+This returns two values: value, `:file` .

 4. If there is a default value configured for the given configuration key, then this value is taken as the configuration value.
-This returns two values: value, :default .
+This returns two values: value, `:default` .

-5. If no configuration information is found, then this returns the values nil, nil .
+5. If no configuration information is found, then this returns the values `nil`, `nil` .

 ## Licensing